Wedding Photography at Bristol Register Office/Old Council House

 - Venue viewings are arranged by calling the Ceremonies Team on 0117 922 2800 or emailing register.office@bristol.gov.uk.

-- Other venues are available to hire in the city including Bristol Museum.
+- Other venues in the city are available to hire, including Bristol Museum.

 - Some days may be busier, especially Saturdays, so there may be less time for portraits on the stairs and outside.
 But there are plenty of other scenic spots in the locality (see below).